mark-hahn/coffeekup-intro/README.md

 Credit Where Credit Is Due
 ---
 Of course the most credit goes to Maurice Machado, aka [mauricemach] (https://github.com/mauricemach) who wrote CoffeeKup.
-Maurice (and we) are indebted to Tim Fletcher (and why the lucky stiff {is that a person?}) who wrote Markaby ("Markup as Ruby") the predecessor and inspiration for CoffeeKup.
-Let me know of any contributors I've missed.
+Maurice (and we) are indebted to Tim Fletcher and Why The Lucky Stiff who wrote Markaby ("Markup as Ruby"), the predecessor and inspiration for CoffeeKup.
+Thanks to Loren Sands-Ramshaw for a clean-up pass.
 You can add yourself to this list by helping with this document.
 All it takes is a spelling correction.
-So far my only spelling correction came from Maurice, who pointed out that I spelled CoffeeKup as KoffeeKup everywhere.
+My biggest spelling correction came from Maurice, who pointed out that I spelled CoffeeKup as KoffeeKup everywhere.
 It figures that I'd mispell the thing I'm writing about.